We Tried 11 Kinds of Easter Candy. Here’s What’s Worth Adding to Your Basket.

 Taste of Home

 Most folks look forward to the magic of Christmas morning—the tree, the presents, the tasty brunch—but for a candy connoisseur like me, Easter morning is the tops.
 As a kid, it didn’t get much better than finding a basket overflowing with marshmallow bunnies (my favorite) and foil-wrapped chocolate eggs.
-(Don’t forget to check out these Easter brunch recipes, too!)
+(Don’t forget to check out these traditional Easter desserts, too!)
 Now that I’m older and don’t get regular visits from the Easter Bunny, I love wandering the aisles to find some Easter candy classics and a few new-to-me goodies.

 This year I stocked up big time on a hefty assortment of Easter candy.
 Of course I couldn’t test all these chocolate bunnies and jelly beans alone, so I gathered a small crew to help me discern which candies should make it to your egg hunt.

 Let me say what we all know is true: Holiday Reese’s are the best Reese’s.
 Whether it’s a pumpkin at Halloween, a tree at Christmas or an egg at Easter, these holiday-shaped candies always have a higher peanut butter to chocolate ratio.
 As peanut butter fiends (trust us, we know the best peanut butters!), we recognize this candy as an Easter morning must.
 Psst!
 Try our Reese’s Peanut Butter Egg copycat recipe, here.